“Where are you from?”

 Is it your fascination for ‘other’ cultures and what they have to offer you?

-Why do you desire to establish an exact definition of my difference?
+Why do you desire an exact definition of my difference?

 Why do you assume I desire, and am able, to define this difference to you?

 Do you show the same interest in determining the ‘ethnic make-up’ of every white face that you see?

 Why does whiteness make yours invisible yet my brownness make mine subject to your anthropological investigation?

 Do you believe that I should be delighted to personally inform and educate you?

 Do you think it is my responsibility to know, and always be ready to impart, the details of my cultural heritage?